Succulent plant: Habitat

 Other than in Antarctica, succulents can be found within each continent.
 According to the World Wildlife Fund, South Africa is home to around a third of all succulent species, most residing in the succulent Karoo biome.
 While it is often thought that most succulents come from dry areas such as steppes, semi-desert, and desert, the world's driest areas do not make for proper succulent habitats, mainly due to the difficulty such low growing plants or seedlings would have to thrive in environments where they could easily be covered by sand.

 Australia, the world's driest inhabited continent, hosts very few native succulents due to the frequent and prolonged droughts.
 Even Africa, the continent with the most native succulents, does not host many of the plants in its most dry regions.
-However, while succulents are unable to grow in these harshest of conditions, they are able to grow in conditions that are uninhabitable by other plants.
+While succulents are unable to grow in these harshest of conditions, they are able to grow in conditions that are uninhabitable by other plants.
 In fact, many succulents are able to thrive in dry conditions, and some are able to last up to two years without water depending on their surroundings and adaptations.

-Occasionally, succulents may occur as epiphytes, growing on other plants with limited or no contact with the ground, and being dependent on their ability to store water and gaining nutrients by other means; it is seen in Tillandsia.
+Occasionally, succulents may occur as epiphytes, growing on other plants with limited or no contact with the ground, and being dependent on their ability to store water and gaining nutrients by other means; it is seen in Tillandsia and Rhipsalis.
 Succulents also occur as inhabitants of sea coasts and dry lakes, which are exposed to high levels of dissolved minerals that are deadly to many other plant species.
-California is home to close to hundred succulent species that are native to the state, many of them live in coastal environments.
+California is home to over one hundred succulent species that are native to the state; many of them live in coastal environments.
 Potted succulents are able to grow in most indoor environments with minimal care.

 Conservation

-In South Africa, several species have been threatened with extinction due to poaching from the wild for the black market and mining related activities.
+There is a thriving illegal trade in cacti and succulents.
+In South Africa, several species of succulent have been threatened with extinction due to poaching from the wild for the black market and mining related activities.
 The plants are mainly sold to collectors in Asian countries, where there has been a high demand for them.
-It is illegal since 1974 to be in possession of protected succulents such as the Conophytum without authorisation in the Western Cape and Northern Cape, the two South African provinces where they grow.
+Since 1974, it is illegal to be in possession of protected succulents such as the Conophytum without authorisation in the Western Cape and Northern Cape, the two South African provinces where they grow.